-The infamous photo of the narrator in the chicken mask during his chastisement of the player.
+The infamous photo of the narrator in the chicken mask while he chastises you.
 Might we add, a photo that is upside-down — as if the developers didn't think the chicken mask was already a random enough detail.
 The fact that the viewer was already exposed to random pictures of race cars and pandas at the beginning of the game and yet the picture still managed to be bizarre anyways is really saying something.

 Memetic Mutation: "TAKE YOUR DAMN CLOTHES OFF!" has been thrown around a bit here and there.